WebAssembly/spec/proposals/gc/MVP.md

 ### Values

-* Each reference value has an associated runtime type:
+* Each reference value has an associated *runtime type*, which is a runtime description of its type:
-  - For structures or arrays, it is the RTT value given upon creation, or `anyref` if none.
+  - For structures or arrays, it is determined by an [RTT](#runtime-types) value provided upon creation, or `anyref` if none.
   - For `i31ref` references it is `i31ref`.
   - For `null` it is `nullref`.